What is a performance management system?

 Data analytics and reporting

-Performance management tools provide a comprehensive range of information.
-Using the data analytics and reporting feature allows managers to break this information down and view what matters the most to performance.
-Customizable reports can be automated and scheduled to save valuable time and energy.
+Using a data analytics and reporting feature allows managers to break this information down and view what matters the most to employee performance and goal management.
+Customisable reports can be automated and scheduled to save valuable time and energy.

-Just as tracking and updating objectives need to be considered as a continuous process, so too should managers and HR leaders make ongoing feedback a core component of their performance management system.
+Just as tracking and updating objectives should be considered as a continuous performance management process, managers and HR leaders should also make ongoing feedback a core component of their performance management process.

-These ongoing conversations help coalesce a number of important factors which drive better performance, from how effectively employees are meeting their goals, to what new training they require to be able to improve their contribution to the company.
+These ongoing conversations improve a number of important factors which drive better performance management, from how effectively employees are meeting their individual goals, to what new training they require to be able to improve their contribution towards organisational objectives.